1. Overview

 2. Selecting a graph

-Every request must include a graphdb header to select the active graph:
+Every request must include a graphdb header to select the backend.

 graphdb: neurosciencegraphdb: transport-maritimegraphdb: transport-ccamgraphdb: energygraphdb: cancer